EventStore/documentation/docs/clients/grpc/README.md

 ### Connection string

-Each SDK has its own way to configure the client, but it's always possible to use the connection string.
+Each SDK has its own way of configuring the client, but the connection string can always be used.
 The EventStoreDB connection string supports two schemas: `esdb://` for connecting to a single-node server, and `esdb+discover://` for connecting to a multi-node cluster.
 The difference between the two schemas is that when using `esdb://`, the client will connect directly to the node; with `esdb+discover://` schema the client will use the gossip protocol to retrieve the cluster information and choose the right node to connect to.
 Since version 22.10, ESDB supports gossip on single-node deployments, so `esdb+discover://` schema can be used for connecting to any topology.